Renate Künast: Minister for Food, Agriculture and Consumer Protection, 2001–2005

+Member of the German Parliament, 2002–2025

+Following the 2002 elections, Künast was part of the Green Party's team in the negotiations with the Social Democrats on a coalition agreement for the second government under the leadership of Chancellor Gerhard Schröder.

-After the 2005 federal election, Künast became co-chair of the Green Party's parliamentary group, again together with Fritz Kuhn and later with Jürgen Trittin.
+After the 2005 federal election, Künast became co-chair of the Green Party's parliamentary group, initially together with Fritz Kuhn and later with Jürgen Trittin.
+In the 2005 vote, she won against Trittin and Katrin Göring-Eckardt.
+Also since 2005, she has been serving on the Committee on the Election of Judges (Wahlausschuss), which is in charge of appointing judges to the Federal Constitutional Court of Germany.

 Künast announced on 5 November 2010 that she we would be the candidate for Governing Mayor of Berlin for Alliance 90/The Greens in the 2011 Berlin state election.
 At the time of the announcement, her party was eight percentage points ahead of the Social Democrats in the opinion polls.
 Under her leadership, the Green Party came third with 17.6 percent of the vote, ten percentage points behind the Social Democrates but still up from the 13.1 percent they won in the previous election.
 However, incumbent Klaus Wowereit from the Social Democrats chose to enter a coalition with the conservative CDU, leaving Künast without any role in Berlin state politics.

+Ahead of the 2013 elections, Künast announced her candidacy to lead the Green Party’s campaign.
+In an internal vote, she ultimately lost against Katrin Göring-Eckardt and Jürgen Trittin.

-After the 2013 federal elections, the resignation of Künast and Jürgen Trittin as co-leaders of the Green Party's group in parliament cleared the way for the election of Katrin Göring-Eckardt and Anton Hofreiter.
-She unsuccessfully ran against Claudia Roth for the office of Vice President of the German Bundestag.
-Instead, she served as chairwoman of the Committee on Legal Affairs and Consumer Protection from 2014 until 2017.
+After the 2013 elections, the resignation of Künast and Trittin as co-leaders of the Green Party's group in parliament cleared the way for the election of Göring-Eckardt and Anton Hofreiter.
+Instead, Künast unsuccessfully ran against Claudia Roth for the office of Vice President of the German Bundestag.
+She eventually served as chairwoman of the Committee on Legal Affairs and Consumer Protection from 2014 until 2017.
 Since 2018, she has been a member of the Committee on Food and Agriculture.
-Already since 2005, she also been serving on the Committee on the Election of Judges (Wahlausschuss), which is in charge of appointing judges to the Federal Constitutional Court of Germany.

 In the negotiations to form a so-called traffic light coalition of the Social Democrats (SPD), the Green Party and the FDP following the 2021 federal elections, Künast led her party's delegation in the working group on agriculture and nutrition; her co-chairs from the other parties are Till Backhaus and Carina Konrad.

+In July 2024, Künast announced that she would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.